Hum/H 1. American History. 9 units (3-0-6). For course description, see Humanities.

 HPS/H 175.
 Matter, Motion, and Force: Physical Astronomy from Ptolemy to Newton.
 9 units (3-0-6).
 For course description, see History and Philosophy of Science.

 H/L 191.
 Perspectives on History through German Literature.
-9 units (3-0-6); second term.
+9 units (3-0-6); third term.
 Industrialization, economic growth, and democracy came to Germany much later than to England and France, and the forms they took in Germany were filtered through the specific institutional character of Central Europe.
 German-speaking writers and intellectuals saw these trends from the perspective of indigenous intellectual traditions, and the resulting collisions of values and priorities largely shaped European and American social, political, and literary debates for much of the nineteenth and twentieth centuries.
 This course explores these writings (in English translation) against the historical background of Central European society, focusing on particular works of Goethe, Hoffmann, Heine, Nietzsche, Kafka, Rilke, and Mann.
-Not offered 2017–18.
+Instructor: Dennison.

 En/H 193.
 Cervantes, Truth or Dare: Don Quixote in an Age of Empire.
 9 units (3-0-6).
 For course description, see English.

 H 195.
 Vesuvius and Pompeii: Geology, Archaeology and Antiquity from the Enlightenment to the Present.
 9 units (3-0-6); first term.
 This course examines Vesuvius and Pompeii and the relations between them from the earliest Pompeian discoveries to the present debate about the fate of the buried city, and the plans to cope with an impending Vesuvian eruption.
-It analyses the changing debates about the volcano - and its place in earth sciences - the development of archaeological techniques and their discoveries, the relationship between a tourist economy and the region, and the public debates about how to deal with disasters and conservation in a rapidly changing political environment.
-Not offered 2017–18.
+It analyses the changing debates about the volcano—and its place in earth sciences—the development of archaeological techniques and their discoveries, the relationship between a tourist economy and the region, and the public debates about how to deal with disasters and conservation in a rapidly changing political environment.
+Not offered 2018–19.

 En/H 197.
 American Literature and the Technologies of Reading.
-9 units (3-0-6); second term.
-For course description, see English.
+9 units (3-0-6); For course description, see English.

 H 201.
 Reading and Research for Graduate Students.
 Units to be determined for the individual by the division.